Roseville, Minnesota: Economy

 Several major shopping centers are in Roseville, including Rosedale Center and the Har Mar Mall.
 The city's per-capita retail spending is slightly higher than that of Bloomington (home of the Mall of America), and it has the greatest number of restaurants per capita in the area.

-The first Target store was built on May 3, 1962, in Roseville and replaced in 2005 with a SuperTarget.
+The first Target store was built on May 3, 1962, in Roseville and replaced in 2005 by a SuperTarget.
 Roseville was home to the first Barnes & Noble bookstore outside New York City.
-This location was closed in 2005; the current Barnes & Noble in Roseville is the chain's second store in Roseville.
-The first McDonald's in the state of Minnesota was built in Roseville in 1957.
-The Roseville Dairy Queen, also first in the state, is currently on the Preservation Alliance of Minnesota's list of the 10 Most Endangered Historic Places.
+This location was closed in 2005; Roseville's current Barnes & Noble in Roseville is the chain's second store there.
+Minnesota's first McDonald's was built in Roseville in 1957.
+The Roseville Dairy Queen, also the state's first, is on the Preservation Alliance of Minnesota's list of the 10 Most Endangered Historic Places.

-The credit scoring and data analytics firm FICO has one of its main Midwest U.S. office locations in Roseville.
+One of the credit scoring and data analytics firm FICO's main Midwest U.S. office locations is in Roseville.

 The Minnesota Department of Education has its headquarters in Roseville, as does the Minnesota Department of Transportation-Metropolitan District.

 The fifth-largest board game publisher in the world, Fantasy Flight Games, is based in Roseville.
 Roseville Visitors Association, the Official Visitors Site for Roseville, Old Dutch Foods, the Minnesota Department of Education, and the Minnesota State Lottery are headquartered in Roseville.

 From 1961 to 2017, UNIVAC designed and manufactured mainframe computers at a plant in Roseville.